Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 This review was produced by SmartAsset based on publicly available information.
 The named firm and its financial professionals have not reviewed, approved, or endorsed this review and are not responsible for its accuracy.
 Review content is produced by SmartAsset independently of any business relationships that might exist between SmartAsset and the named firm and its financial professionals, and firms and financial professionals having business relationships with SmartAsset receive no special treatment or consideration in SmartAsset’s reviews.
 This page contains links to SmartAsset’s financial advisor matching tool, which may or may not match you with the firm mentioned in this review or its financial professionals.

 Capital Wealth Planning (CWP) is a Naples, Florida-based financial advisor firm.
-The firm's small team of financial advisors is responsible for the indirect management of billions of dollars in assets under management (AUM).
-CWP focuses on offering sub-advisory services through separately managed accounts (SMAs) to various wealth management platforms of broker-dealers and other firms.
-Through these programs, this firm works with a number of individual and institutional clients.
+The firm's small team of advisors is responsible for the indirect management of billions of dollars in assets under management (AUM).
+CWP focuses on offering sub-advisory services through separately managed accounts (SMAs) to the wealth management platforms of broker-dealers and other firms.
+Through these programs, this firm indirectly works with thousands of individual and institutional clients.

 As a fee-only firm, CWP only receives advisory fees directly from its clients.
-This avoids the kinds of conflicts of interest you'd see at a fee-based firm, which can also receive sales commissions.
+This avoids the kinds of conflicts of interest you'd encounter at a fee-based firm, which can also receive sales commissions.

 Capital Wealth Planning Background